Spray nozzle: Nozzle wear

 Nozzle wear is indicated by an increase in nozzle capacity and by a change in the spray pattern, in which the distribution (uniformity of spray pattern) deteriorates and increases drop size.
 Choice of a wear-resistant material of construction increases nozzle life.
 Because many single fluid nozzles are used to meter flows, worn nozzles result in excessive liquid usage.

 Material of construction

 The material of construction is selected based on the fluid properties of the liquid that is to be sprayed and the environment surrounding the nozzle.
 Spray nozzles are most commonly fabricated from metals, such as brass, Stainless steel, and nickel alloys, but plastics such as PTFE and PVC and ceramics (alumina and silicon carbide) are also used.
 Several factors must be considered, including erosive wear, chemical attack, and the effects of high temperature.

 Applications

 Automotive coating: Automotive coating demands droplets 10–100 um in size uniformly deposited on substrate.
 Applications of spray technology are more pronounced during the course of base and clear coatings process which are encompassed as the last stages in automotive coating.
 Among others rotary bells mounted on robots and hvlp (high volume, low pressure) sprayers are widely used to paint car bodywork during manufacture.
+Agricultural spraying may involve hydraulic, twin fluid and rotary nozzles: discussed further under pesticide application.